 No. We rely on Math, English and guidance references, transcripts and the parent and student questionnaires, as well as your personal interview.
 We will also ask you to take a placement test to help us determine your appropriate level in our Math program.

 Admissions visits are scheduled in the fall of the student’s 8th grade year for those anticipating Grade 9 acceptance.
 We welcome all interested 7th graders to campus for a tour and to meet our staff year-round.

 You may apply online.
-If your family demonstrates need, a tuition adjustment award will be determined and announced at the time of your acceptance, or shortly thereafter.
-Visit our tuition adjustment page for more information.
+If your family demonstrates need, a financial aid award will be determined and announced at the time of your acceptance, or shortly thereafter.
+Visit our financial aid page for more information.

 These are the first classes of the day and they meet for one and half hours each morning.
 Block classes treat nine different subjects over the course of the year; each subject is studied for 3 or 4 weeks.
 Each “Block” focuses on specific areas of study and all students in each grade attend the same Block classes together.
 Block classes present the core curriculum in History, Literature, Drama, Math and the Sciences.